 Lung cancer is a cancer starting in the lungs that often takes many years to develop.
-About 85% to 90% of all lung cancers are of the non-small cell type or NSCLC.
-According to the American Cancer Society an estimated 215,000 patients are diagnosed annually with non-small cell lung cancer in the United States.
+About 85% to 90% of all lung cancers are of NSCLC type.
+According to the American Cancer Society, an estimated 215,000 patients are diagnosed annually with NSCLC in the United States.
 An estimated 380,000 new cases are diagnosed annually in the European Union.
-Non-small cell lung cancer is a deadly disease with an estimated 162,000 deaths annually in the United States.
+NSCLC is a deadly disease with an estimated 162,000 deaths annually in the United States.